Dimensional Analysis in Statistical Modelling: Dimensional analysis

-\subsection{The problem of scales.}
+\subsection{The problem of scales}

 The choice of scale restricts the choice of units of measurement, and these units dictate the type of model that may be used.
+However, comparing the size of two quantities on a ratio-scale must be made using their ratio, not their difference, whereas the opposite is true on an interval-scale where differences must be used.

 Thus we need to study scales in the context of model building and hence in the context of quantity calculus.
 In his celebrated paper, \citet{stevens1946theory} starts by proposing four major scales for measurements or observations: categorical, ordinal, interval and ratio.
-This taxonomy is based on the notion of permissible transformations as is the work of our Section \ref{sec:invariance}.
-However, our work is aimed at modelling while Stevens' work is aimed at statistical analysis.
-Stevens allows permutations as the transformations of data on all four scales, allows strictly increasing transformations for data on the ordinal, ratio and interval scales, allows scalar transformations ($f(x)=ax$) for data on the ratio and interval scales and allows linear transformations ($f(x)=ax+b$) for data on the interval scale.
+This taxonomy is based on the notion of permissible transformations as is the work of our Section \ref{sec:relationships}.
+However, our work is aimed at modelling while Stevens's work is aimed at statistical analysis.
+Stevens defines permissible transformations as follows.
+He allows permutations as the transformations of data on all four scales, allows strictly increasing transformations of data on the ordinal, ratio and interval-scales, allows scalar transformations ($f(x)=ax$) of data on the ratio and interval-scales and allows linear transformations ($f(x)=ax+b$) of data on the interval-scale.